✔ No account fees or minimums ✔ Up to 4.30% APY

 What Are Money Affirmations?

-Affirmations about money are positive statements that reflect on you and your relationship.
-They capture optimistic viewpoints on the dollars that pass through your hands (or stay in your savings account).
-Some people value these as being a step towards achieving financial success.
+Affirmations about money are positive statements about personal finances, from the dollars that pass through your hands (or are growing in your savings account) daily to long-term goals.
+Some people value these as being a step towards visualizing and achieving financial success.
+Some points to know:

-Fans of finance affirmations say that repeating them can help you believe them and thus avoid impulsive or unwise money decisions, such as selling stocks or splurging on a vacation when neither is in your budget right now.
+• Fans of finance affirmations say that repeating them can help you believe in and actualize (or manifest) them.
+By keeping such thoughts top of mind, you might avoid impulsive or unwise money decisions, such as splurging on a vacation when it isn’t in your budget.

 Recommended: Personal Finance Basics for Beginners